martin12333/PyMartinCA/JUPYTER/README.txt

-cannot delete this folder because of rsync
+cannot refactor this folder because of rsync